The Monkees: Developing the music for their debut album

 During the casting process, Don Kirshner, Screen Gems' head of music, was contacted to secure music for The Monkees pilot.
 Kirshner's Brill Building firm Aldon Music had an extensive portfolio of songwriters, many in need of work after the British Invasion had reorganized the American music scene; while several Aldon writers contributed songs to the Monkees during their existence, the bulk of the songwriting for the group fell upon Tommy Boyce and Bobby Hart, two songwriters who were only beginning to break through to success at the time.
 Boyce and Hart contributed four demo recordings for the pilot.
-One of these recordings was "(Theme From) The Monkees", which helped get the series the green light.

 NBC ordered 32 episodes of The Monkees on January 17, 1966.

 When The Monkees was picked up as a series, development of the musical side of the project accelerated.
 Columbia–Screen Gems and RCA Victor entered into a joint venture called Colgems Records; the primary purpose of the venture was to distribute Monkees records.
 Raybert set up a rehearsal space and rented instruments for the group to practice playing in April 1966, but it quickly became apparent they would not be in shape in time for the series debut.
 The producers called upon Kirshner to recruit a producer for the Monkees' sessions.

 Kirshner called on Snuff Garrett, composer of several hits by Gary Lewis & the Playboys, to produce the initial musical cuts for the show.
 Garrett, upon meeting the four Monkees in June 1966, decided that Jones would sing lead, a choice that was unpopular with the group.
 This cool reception led Kirshner to drop Garrett and buy out his contract.

 Kirshner next allowed Nesmith to produce sessions, provided he did not play on any tracks he produced.
 Nesmith did, however, start using the other Monkees in his sessions; he especially used Tork as a guitarist.
 (Note: As Nesmith pointed out to Eric Lefcowitz in The Monkees' Tale, "I wasn't the only musician and I wasn't much of a musician.
 Peter was a better musician than I was by several orders of magnitude.")
 Kirshner came back to the enthusiastic Boyce and Hart to be the regular producers, but he brought in one of his top East Coast associates, Jack Keller, to lend some production experience to the sessions.
-Boyce and Hart quickly realized that, when together, the four actors fooled around and tried to crack each other up.
+Boyce and Hart quickly realized that when together, the four actors fooled around and tried to crack each other up.
 Because of this, the producers often brought in each singer individually.

 The Monkees' debut and second albums were meant to be a soundtrack to the first season of the TV show, to cash in on the audience.
 In the 2006 Rhino Deluxe Edition re-issue of their second album, More of the Monkees, Nesmith stated that he was angered by the release of the first album because it portrayed the band as an actual rock-and-roll band and gave no credit to the other musicians involved in the project.